Vanadium(V) chloride

 Vanadium(V) chloride is the inorganic compound with the formula VCl5.
 It is a black diamagnetic solid.
 The molecules adopt a bioctahedral structure similar to that of niobium(V) chloride.

 Preparation and reactions

-Vanadium(V) chloride is prepared from the vanadium pentafluoride with excess boron trichloride:
+Chlorine cannot oxidise vanadium(IV); chlorination of vanadium metal will yield only vanadium(IV) chloride.
+Vanadium(V) chloride is instead prepared from vanadium pentafluoride with excess boron trichloride as a chlorinating agent: